finspec/finspec-spec/documentation/schema_def_3.0.md

 #### <a name="withObject"></a>With

 The 'with' object contains a series of objects.
-For sake of clarity, we have organised those objects under 5 different blocks:
+For the sake of clarity, we have organised those objects under 5 different blocks:

 Block Name |  Description
 ---|---